emad-elsaid/emad-elsaid.github.io/Integerating Jekyll and Octopress in Emacs.md

-#ruby
+#ruby #elisp

 I started using emacs couple weeks ago and i have to say that i'm amazed by how this editor is working, Emacs VS VIM war isn't coming from nowhere after all.

 one thing that annoys me is that i stopped blogging for a long time, if you checked the last blog post, it's been a year since the last one.

 so I had an idea, what if i made blogging more comforting for me? maybe integerating my blogging platform (jekyll + octopress + git) to Emacs, aaaand there was a problem, the current jekyll (hyde.el) looks weired to me that i couldn't even try to use it.

 I started writing my own integeration, to create a post and publish it I can write simple functions to execute these command from Emacs into my blog directory, that's not so hard right?

 nooooo, for a ELisp noob like me it's like hell, i had to Google how to define a variable, see? it's hell, and i was stuck for a while untill i knew that `C-x X-e` doesn't evaulate the whole buffer, yeah, I'm a total noob.

 after a lot of sweat, blood and WTF moments i implemented 3 methods: